 […] 549 coins, 74 oil-lamps, 22 randomly-scattered curse-tablets, 18 cylindrical containers made of lead-sheet, some containing poppets, […] a large copper-alloy pot or bucket (caccabus) with traces of use on a fire, seven pine cones, egg-shells, twigs and a number of small plaques made of different kinds of wood.

-Since the shrine was both a religious site as well as a source of fresh water (it was located at a natural spring), all of these items have to be considered as votives specifically and deliberately brought into the place and deposited in the cistern.
+Since the shrine was both a religious site as well as a source of freshwater (it was located at a natural spring), all of these items have to be considered as votives specifically and deliberately brought into the place and deposited in the cistern.

 Let’s begin with the pinecones.
-The pinecone remains a symbol of fertility, health, and good luck across Europe, with folk beliefs stating that women wishing to become pregnant should place them beneath their pillows.
-It also features prominently in Near Eastern religions, in particular the abgallu figures tending trees in Mesopotamian reliefs and the snake-staff of Osiris.
-A pinecone-tipped staff called a thyrsus was also the emblem of Dionysus and his followers; Satyrs and Maenads, all of which I’ve already explained relate closely to nymphs.
+The pinecone remains a symbol of fertility, health, and good luck across Europe, with folk beliefs stating women wishing to become pregnant should place them beneath their pillows.
+It also features prominently in Near Eastern religions, in particular the abkallu figures tending trees in Mesopotamian reliefs and the snake-staff of Osiris.
+A pinecone-tipped staff called a thyrsus was also the emblem of Dionysus and his followers; satyrs and maenads, all of which I’ve already explained relate closely to nymphs.
 The pine’s seemingly magical ability to remain green through the winter is the source of these beliefs, and also why the tree and its cones remain a symbol of our Christmas.
 I’d suppose the other pieces of wood also relate to this type of idea.

 And speaking of Christian symbols borrowed from pagan beliefs: eggs.
 Yep, eggs are another emblem of fertility used nearly worldwide.
-And of course these continue to be a part of our tradition in the form of “Easter” eggs.
+And of course, these continue to be a part of our tradition in the form of “Easter” eggs.

 The cooking pot is complete with an arc-shaped hanger from which to suspend it over a flame.
 It’s a pretty classic witch’s cauldron, though a small one, so add Halloween to the modern holidays we’ve found correspondences for.

 The number three, in addition to connecting to images of Graeco-Roman myth, particularly those of the underworld, especially with the three-headed figures of Cerberus and Trivia (Ἑκάτη, Hekate), but also to folk belief right down to today.
 You are quite likely to have said some version of “the third time’s a charm” without considering the tradition of magic behind the utterance.
-For those who would point to Christianity’s Holy Trinity as the origin for the phrase, I say perhaps, but the Holy Spirit was more or less an invention of the First Council of Constantinople in 381, and there was a variety of pagan trinities to draw the idea from that well predated it.
+For those who would point to Christianity’s Holy Trinity as the origin for the phrase, I say perhaps, but the Holy Spirit was more or less an invention of the First Council of Constantinople in 381, and there was a variety of pagan trinities to draw the idea from well predating it.

-Next, some of these containers held poppets made of wax and other organic materials such as flour, sugar, herbs, and milk.
-All the figures were formed around slivers of animal bone, some of which had fallen out, revealing that they also bore inscriptions.
+Next, some of these containers held poppets made of wax and other organic materials, such as flour, sugar, herbs, and milk.
+All the figures were formed around slivers of animal bone, some of which had fallen out, revealing they also bore inscriptions.
 Some of these poppets were partially wrapped in lead sheet and/ or pierced with nails.

 If this sounds like the stereotypical “voodoo doll”, it is.
 However, such effigies actually have no place in the vodun of West Africa, nor in their forms practiced on this side of the Atlantic.
-Rather it is a tradition of Western witchcraft with its origins in Graeco-Roman ritual and ultimately from the ancient Near East, which was ascribed to Afro-Caribbean religions in order to cast them in a negative light.
+Rather, it is a tradition of Western witchcraft with its origins in Graeco-Roman ritual and ultimately from the ancient Near East, which was ascribed to Afro-Caribbean religions in order to cast them in a negative light.